Sjahrir (economist): Biography

 Sjahrir received his early childhood education in a public school in Jakarta; he also spent a year in the Dalton School Elementary School, Amsterdam.
 He continued his study at a Catholic high school, Canisius College in Jakarta.
-It was there that he discovered his love for economics.
+It was there that he discovered his desire to learn economics.
 From Canisius College, he was enrolled at the University of Indonesia, where he studied economics.

 During his study in the university, he became active in the Djakarta Students Association (Ikatan Mahasiswa Djakarta or IMADA), a student union.
 His involvement at IMADA made him appointed as the head of United Actions of Indonesian Students (Kesatuan Aksi Mahasiswa Indonesia or KAMI).
 Sjahrir was active in KAMI until 1969.
-Meanwhile, his activities in intra university organization made him appointed as a General Secretary of Students Senate, Faculty of Economics, University of Indonesia.
+Meanwhile, his activities in the Intra University Organization made him appointed as the General Secretary of Students Senate, Faculty of Economics, in the University of Indonesia.

 In 1974, students at the University of Indonesia demonstrated against the government’s policy regarding the role of foreign investment in Indonesia.
-The demonstration somehow led to a riot—the incident is known as Malari.
-Sjahrir, who was just graduated as a Bachelor in Economics from the Faculty of Economy, University of Indonesia and was getting ready to leave the country for a master's degree scholarship at the Harvard Kennedy School at Harvard University, was arrested, tried, and sentenced to 6 and a half years of prison for subversion and his involvement in Malari.
-However, he only spent almost 4 years in jail as political detainee.
+The demonstration led to a riot, known as Malari.
+Sjahrir, who recently graduated as a Bachelor in Economics from the Faculty of Economy, at the University of Indonesia and who was getting ready to leave the country for a master's degree scholarship at the Harvard Kennedy School at Harvard University, was arrested, tried, and sentenced to 6 and a half years of prison for subversion and his involvement in the Malari riots.
+However, he only spent almost 4 years in jail as a political detainee.